 - Punitive damages, which are less common, but can be awarded to you by a jury when the dog owner has exhibited extremely reckless disregard for your life, health, and well-being― for example allowing a game-bred pit bull that has attacked people in the past to roam freely in an area where children play—intended not to compensate the victim but to punish the defendant and deter further occurrences.

-Pursuing a Dog Bite Claim in Maryland
+Pursuing a Dog Bite Lawsuit in Baltimore

 Although Maryland does not have a specific dog bite statute, there are different legal theories that can be applied in a dog bite injury case in Baltimore or throughout the state.
 The doctrine of limited strict liability is often applied to dog bite claims.